-The members of the CN&CG Committee are Jamie Mendola, Yelena Katchko and George Raveling.
-The CN&CG Committee is chaired by Mr. Mendola, Head of Strategy and M&A at Mercer Park L.P. and AYR Wellness.
-Mr. Mendola brings valuable knowledge and expertise to the CN&CG Committee.
-Mr. Mendola co-founded and serves as the Head of Strategy and M&A at Mercer Park L.P. and AYR Wellness.
-Additionally, Mr. Mendola founded and served as the CEO of Pacific Grove Capital, a long-short hedge fund that launched one of the earliest dedicated SPAC funds in the United States.
-Mr. Mendola's financial industry experience includes serving as a partner of the Scout Capital hedge fund as well as experience at J.P.
-Morgan, JLL Partners and Watershed Capital.
-Other than Mr. Mendola, all of the members of the CN&CG Committee are independent directors in that they do not have a direct or indirect material relationship with the Company which could, in the view of the Board, reasonably interfere with the exercise of the director's independent judgment.
+The members of the CN&CG Committee are Hector De La Torre, Yelena Katchko and George Raveling, all of whom the Board believes have appropriate experience.
+The CN&CG Committee is chaired by Mr. De La Torre, a veteran public servant who was the Judicial Administrator of the LA Superior Court and chief of staff to the Deputy Secretary of Labor during the Clinton Administration.
+Ms. Katchko is an attorney and founding partner of KVK where she handles intricate transactional, commercial, licensing and regulatory compliance matters within the cannabis sphere.
+Mr. Raveling is an accomplished leader and coach who has authored of two books, founded The Daily Coach, and was assistant coach to the medal winning 1984 and 1988 U.S. Olympic basketball teams.
+All of the members of the CN&CG Committee are independent directors in that they do not have a direct or indirect material relationship with the Company which could, in the view of the Board, reasonably interfere with the exercise of the director's independent judgment.
 The CN&CG Committee also evaluates its own performance on an annual basis.
 A copy of the CN&CG Committee Charter can be found on the Company's website at www.ir.glasshousebrands.com.

-The CN&CG Committee is tasked with establishing an executive compensation program, which includes any share-based awards, option-based awards or the establishment of any non-equity incentive plans.
+The CN&CG Committee is tasked with establishing an executive compensation program, which includes any sharebased awards, option-based awards or the establishment of any non-equity incentive plans.
 The terms of any proposed compensation for the directors of the Company who are not also officers of the Company (including any share-based awards or options to be granted) are determined by the CN&CG Committee.